 In a recent clean up, the 4x4 tailgate was put under such tension from the weight of a net being loaded onto it from a telehandler that it snapped.
 We are pleased to have funded its replacement and to hear that another Cornish business Hawkins Motors also stepped in to help, donating their time to carry out the repair, so the group can continue their fantastic work to protect our oceans.

 One of the organisation’s co-founders and Blue Health Coach, Lizzi Larbalestier, said “it was great that Rosita and Tom acted so quickly when they found the net at Praa as these ghostnets can easily wash back out before we get chance to recover them”.
-She added “the team are hugely grateful for the donation Aspects have made to fix their ghosetnetbusters 4x4 tailgate”, describing the truck as “an invaluable work-horse, being put to regular use transporting recovered nets and rescued seals around the shoreline of Cornwall”.
+She added “the team are hugely grateful for the donation Aspects has made to fix their ghosetnetbusters 4x4 tailgate”, describing the truck as “an invaluable work-horse, being put to regular use transporting recovered nets and rescued seals around the shoreline of Cornwall”.

 She invites the whole community to get involved in marine conservation, whether it’s adding your name to receive alerts when ghostnets are washed up on your local beach, becoming a trained marine mammal medic with British Divers Marine Life Rescue (as many of their volunteers are), or doing beach cleans and spreading the word about keeping our ocean healthy.
 Keep an eye on Ghostnetbusters’ Facebook page to see what they’ve been up to and how you can help.
 They can also be contacted via Instagram if you find a large net on shore that needs to be recovered.